CADRE Dispatch

 The PDP Compact is a very ergonomic platform.

 My typical firearms testing spans over a week, with a mix of live fire and dry fire testing.
-However, my experience with the PDP Compact was a whirlwind of two days at a Safariland event training with Full Spectrum Warriors.
+However, my first meaningful hands-on experience with the PDP Compact was a whirlwind of two days at a Safariland event training with Full Spectrum Warriors.
 There, I was able to test the PDP Compact F series in unique and dynamic environments.

 f series grip